wtsi-hgi/softpack-core/README.md

 artifacts:
     path: Path # Path to store artefacts repo.
     repo:
       url: AnyUrl             # URL to artefacts repo.
       username: Optional[str] # Username required to access artefacts repo.
       author: str             # Author name for git commits to artefacts repo.
       email: str              # Email address for author of git commits to artefacts repo.
       reader: Optional[str]   # Auth token for read access to artefacts repo.
       writer: Optional[str]   # Auth token for write access to artefacts repo.
       branch: Optional[str]   # Branch to use for artefacts repo.

 spack:
   repo: str            # URL to spack recipe repo.
   bin: str             # Path to spack exectable.
   cache: Optional[str] # Directory to store cached spack recipe information.

 builder:
   host: str # URL to a GSB server
   port: int # Port of the GSB server

+recipes:
+  toAddr: Optional[str]   # Address to which recipe requests will be sent.
+  fromAddr: Optional[str] # Address from which recipe requests will be sent.
+  smtp: Optional[str]     # Address to an SMTP relay
 ```

 ## Usage